A Food Festival Previewing DC's Hottest Restaurants Is Back This Spring

 Hill East Burger

-Longtime friends and Mess Hall alums Joe Neuman (Sloppy Momma’s Barbecue) and Chris Svetlik (Republic Cantina) are hopping on the smoked burger trend that’s currently all the rage with Texas pitmasters.
+Longtime friends and Mess Hall alums Joe Neuman (Sloppy Mama’s Barbecue) and Chris Svetlik (Republic Cantina) are hopping on the smoked burger trend that’s currently all the rage with Texas pitmasters.
 The duo have teamed up for a burger bar on Capitol Hill in the former Wisdom space (1432 Pennsylvania Ave.
 SE).
 There and at NKOTB, you might find hearty patties like a smoked burger with poblano relish, smoked cheddar, and tallow mayonnaise.
 To drink: southern-leaning cocktails like a Smoked Chilton—a relative of the rickey with smoked preserved lemons.

 Cenzo’s Upper Eastside